wmann95/WARCH/README.md

 # WARCH

 ## Description
 A rust implementation of an emulated computer.
-It currently has 14 instruction op-codes that can be used.
-Currently implemented as a hardcoded 32-bit system.
-This will be changed in the future in order to make system configuration possible.
+This is a fictional computer that is based on and build around the Universal Machin.
+It currently has 14 instruction op-codes that can be used, though this will be changed.

 ## Usage
 In order to use this, ensure your Rust is up-to-date and Cargo is functional.
 Clone the repository to a convenient location and run "cargo build -r" from the project folder.